-The Company has an Employee Share Option Plan (ESOP) which was most recently approved by shareholders at the 2011 AGM held on 4 November 2011.
-A summary of the terms of ESOP is set out in Annexure A to Alara's Notice of AGM and Explanatory Statement dated 4 October 2011.
-The Company will seek shareholder approval to re-adopt the ESOP at the upcoming 2014 AGM, as per the ASX Listing Rules.
-The Company has also issued options directly to Directors with prior shareholder approval.
+The Company has an Employee Share Option Plan (ESOP) which was approved by shareholders at the 2014 AGM held on 19 November 2014.
+A summary of the terms of ESOP is set out in Annexure A to Alara's Notice of AGM and Explanatory Statement dated 2 October 2014.

-The Company currently has unvested options on issue to Directors as outlined in the Remuneration Report within the Company's latest Annual Report.
+The Company will seek to re-approve the ESOP plan upon expiry after 3 years from the date of previous approval, in the 2017 AGM.

 The Company's policy is to require Director and employee option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
 Also, under the Company's Securities Trading Policy, Director and employee option-holders may not: